broskobandi/log/README.md

 # log
-Logging utility written in C.
+## Logging utility written in C.
+Simple single threaded logging tool that writes to a log file during program runtime.